Tuition Adjustment Policy & Schedules

 Leaves & Withdrawals

 Students may appeal to have tuition adjustments for their Leave of Absence or Withdrawal if they feel that they have extenuating circumstances.
 These appeals will be reviewed in the context of the University's tuition adjustment policy.
-These appeals must be made in writing to the University Registrar using the Tuition Appeal Adjustment form, or submitted via e-mail to firstname.lastname@example.org.
+These appeals must be made in writing to the University Registrar using the Tuition Appeal Adjustment form.
+The form and any supporting documentation should be submitted via e-mail to email@example.com.

-Students may appeal to have tuition adjustments for courses that they have dropped after the course drop deadlines.
-These appeals must be made in writing to the University Registrar using the Tuition Appeal Adjustment form and submit it via e-mail to email@example.com.
+Students may appeal to have tuition adjustments for courses that they have dropped after the course drop deadlines due to extenuating circumstances.
+These appeals do not follow the leave and withdrawal tuition adjustment schedule and must be made in writing to the University Registrar using the Tuition Appeal Adjustment form.
+The form and any supporting documentation should be submitted via e-mail to firstname.lastname@example.org

 Tepper Graduate Student* Tuition Refund Policy